zonemaster/zonemaster/docs/specifications/tests/Zone-TP/zone06.md

 1. Obtain a set of name server IP addresses using [Method4] and [Method5].
 2. Create a SOA query for the zone.
-3. Send the SOA query over UDP to one of the name server IP addresses.
+3. Send the SOA query over UDP to each name server IP address until a response is received or until the set is exhausted.
 4. If the answer from step 3 is not authoritative, iterate step 3 until there is an authoritative answer.
 5. Retrieve the SOA minimum value from the SOA record.
 6. If the minimum value is larger than 86400 seconds (1 day), this test